diogoaurelio/schedoscopeWiki/Redis-Export.md

 - `replace`: indicates whether a key should be erased before a new value is written during the export.
 Defaults to true.
 - `flush`: indicates whether the target keyspace should be flushed (completely erased) prior to the export.
 Defaults to false.
 - `redisPort`: the port number the target Redis service is listening on.
 Defaults to 6379
+- `redisPassword`: an optional password for authenticating with Redis.
+Defaults to null, meaning no authentication
 - `redisKeySpace`: the key space to use for the export.
 Defaults to 0
+- `commitSize`: batch size for writing to Redis.
+Defaults to the config setting `schedoscope.export.redis.insertBatchSize` (i.e., 10000)
 - `numReducers`: the number of reducers to use during the exports, which defines the parallelism of the export.
 Defaults to the config setting `schedoscope.export.redis.numberOfReducers` (i.e., 10)
 - `pipeline`: use pipeline connection mode for the export?
 Defaults to the config setting `schedoscope.export.redis.usePipelineMode` (i.e., false)
 - `isKerberized`: is this a kerberized cluster environment?
 Defaults to true, if `schedoscope.kerberos.principal` is set in the configuration